Can the police enter my home?

 It is important to know that although you may initially consent to police entering your property, that consent can also be revoked.
 If nothing illegal has been found at the point consent is revoked, the police must leave, after being given a reasonable amount of time to do so.

+Police can enter private property.
 The police are permitted to come as far as the front door without invitation, like anybody else, but once it is made clear that they are not welcome then they must retreat to the outer boundaries of your property.

-A search warrant is a Court issued document that authorises the holder to search a nominated property or thing.
+A search warrant is a court-issued document that authorises the holder to search a nominated property or thing.
 A warrant can only be issued by a Magistrate or a Judge.
 This is to protect citizens from police abusing the powers associated with the issuing of warrants.

-However, section 92 of the Crimes Act does allow high ranking police officers to authorise property searches, with certain limitations.
-As this is not issued by a Magistrate it is not technically a warrant, but it does blur the lines somewhat.
+However, section 92(2) of the Crimes Act 1958 does allow high-ranking police officers to authorise property searches for stolen goods, with certain limitations.
+As this is not issued by a Magistrate, it is not technically a warrant, but it does blur the lines somewhat.

 A warrant to search a particular premises must specifically name the property.
 An error in the address will make a search of the property invalid.
 The warrant must also state the place or thing to be searched and what general offence has justified the search.